zephyrproject-rtos/zephyr/doc/guides/dts/dt-vs-kconfig.rst

 There are **exceptions** to these rules:

+* Because Kconfig is unable to flexibly control some instance-specific driver configuration parameters, such as the size of an internal buffer, these options may be defined in devicetree.
+However, to make clear that they are specific to Zephyr drivers and not hardware description or configuration these properties should be prefixed with ``zephyr,``, e.g. ``zephyr,random-mac-address`` in the common Ethernet devicetree properties.
 * Devicetree's ``chosen`` keyword, which allows the user to select a specific instance of a hardware device to be used for a particular purpose.
 An example of this is selecting a particular UART for use as the system's console.